Opinion | The Substack controversy’s bigger story

 Recently, economist Cameron Harwick suggested one possibility: We actually are witnessing woke capital do what capital normally does, if the capitalist controls a monopoly.
 That is, extracting excess returns from the market — what economists call “rents.”

 Companies with valuable monopolies typically force higher prices from customers, a.k.a. “economic rents.”
 Labor monopolies, however, often prefer fringe benefits to straight cash.
-And woke capital, Hardwick argues, is actually the creation of a labor cartel: the highly progressive monoculture of professional workers.
+And woke capital, Harwick argues, is actually the creation of a labor cartel: the highly progressive monoculture of professional workers.
 To keep them happy, institutions that employ a lot of professionals have been pressured toward a narrow ideological consensus, corresponding to the views of roughly the left-most 8 percent of the American electorate.
-It’s a hidden fringe benefit that Hardwick dubs “ideological rents.”
+It’s a hidden fringe benefit that Harwick dubs “ideological rents.”

-If Hardwick is right, then cancel culture can’t be defeated by Republican senators hassling Facebook or Twitter, because that doesn’t touch the monoculture.
+If Harwick is right, then cancel culture can’t be defeated by Republican senators hassling Facebook or Twitter, because that doesn’t touch the monoculture.
 But there’s also some good news here for dissenters: Monopolies create market opportunities.
 While comfortable incumbents in media or entertainment may pass up those opportunities to keep peace with their staff, hungry upstarts such as Substack usually cannot afford to do the same.

 If forced to choose, simple arithmetic suggests those firms should probably let the most progressive 8 percent go and focus on the other nine-tenths of the country.
 And if the math tilts toward serving a broader demographic, it also leans toward a potentially prosperous sanctuary where dissenting views can thrive.